Zero to 180 – Three Minute Magic

 Wayne Cochran LP-gatefold

-Dave Dexter, in his “Dexter’s Scrapbook” column for Billboard, would file this report on Cochran in the May 23, 1970 edition:
+Dave Dexter, in his “Dexter’s Scrapbook” column for Billboard, filed this report on Cochran in the May 23, 1970 edition:

 Platinum-haired Wayne Cochran was driving a garbage truck in Georgia, the father of three sons.
 Today’s he’s a sizzling nitery star, with his C.C.
 Riders, and a big gun on Starday-King disks.
 He blames parents for the generation gap: ‘In this world today, you’ve got to change, you’ve got to move with what’s happening and that way you’ll never grow old.
 The kids do their thing in order to dig what they are digging more, not so they can hate the kid next to them.
 I’ve never seen a fight at a teen-age concert and I think I never will.’